Eignar17/MateNu/README.txt

 sudo make install

+For KDE
+Try a manual install by runing the command "-plasmapkg -i src/share/plasma/plasmoids/MateNu.zip" as normal user.

 (depending on the distribution the "sudo" command my change)

 Then go to your mate-panel , right click, add to panel, and select MateNu